omeka/omeka-s-enduser/users.md

 The Edit User page has three tabs: *User Information*, *Password*, and *API Keys*.

-On the *User* tab, you can edit the display *Name* and *Email* for the user.
+On the *User* tab, you can edit the display *Name* and *Email* for the user, select or change the user *Role* and click the checkbox to confirm that the user *Is Active* (or uncheck the checkbox to render the user inactive)

 In order to reset the *Password* on that tab, you must also know the current password.

 To generate an *API Key*, navigate to that tab and enter a *New Key Label*.
 This could be a date or the purpose of the key.
 To remove existing API keys, check the *Delete?* box on the row for that key and click *Submit* (save changes) in the upper right hand corner of the screen.